raphaelcohn/vcloud-shell/README.md

 * exit / exitError / informationMessage FAIL
 * capture versions and sessions in special download and captures?

+##examples
+demonstrate more functionality - especially all the possible formats for each api call find a way to validate formats refactor formats

 ## unrecorded downloads
 vdc/vAppTemplate/ download and enableDownload vdc/media/metadata/* (incl getValue, which could be cached, but might not be appropriate)